solawk/machinecraftin/README.md

 5. Find the "Inst" and "Voices" audio files of the song in your copy of Friday Night Funkin'.
 In the vanilla game these are in *assets/music*.
 6. Convert those into .wav and put into the *UserData/_sounds/FNF* folder, name them "<song_name>\_Inst" and "<song_name>\_Voices".
 Song name must match the one in the beginning of the chart.

+There are several songs that I've parsed already, you can find them on the parser page.
+However, the converted audio is very large in size, so I don't distribute it.

 # How to play
 Launch the FNF machine in the practice mode.